DriveX-devs/OScar/testing/MCMJSONTesting/README.md

 ## Files

-### `example_vmc.json` — Vehicle Manoeuvre Container
+### `example_vmc.json` — Vehicle Maneuver Container
 The most complete example.
 Includes:
-- One submaneuver with temporal characteristics, strategy, reference trajectory (waypoints, speed, heading, absolute positions), and a target road resource (TRR) with lane info and geometry.
+- Submaneuvers list with temporal characteristics, strategy, reference trajectory (waypoints, speed, heading, absolute positions), and a target road resource (TRR) with lane info and geometry.
-- An optional manoeuvre advice list embedded in the container, with advised trajectory and advised TRR per submanoeuvre.
+- An optional maneuver advice list embedded in the container, with advised trajectory and advised TRR per Submaneuver.

-### `example_mac.json` — Manoeuvre Advice Container
+### `example_mac.json` — Maneuver Advice Container
 Standalone advice from one ITS station to another (executant).
 Includes:
 - Executant ID and current state advised change.
-- One submanoeuvre with advised trajectory and advised TRR (with temporal characteristics).
+- Submaneuvers list with advised trajectory and advised TRR (with temporal characteristics).

 ### `example_rc.json` — Response Container
-A response (accept/decline) to a previously received manoeuvre proposal.
+A response (accept/decline) to a previously received maneuver proposal.
 Includes:
 - `MCResponse`: `0` = accept, `1` = decline.
 - `MCDeclineReason`: required when declining.
-- Optional submaneuvers with trajectory and TRR details.
+- Optional Submaneuvers with trajectory and TRR details.

 ### `example_ac.json` — Acknowledgment Container
 A minimal acknowledgment of a received MCM.
 Includes:
 - `MCAcknowledgmentType`: the type of message being acknowledged.

 ### `example_tc.json` — Termination Container
 The simplest possible MCM.
-Signals termination of a manoeuvre coordination session.
+Signals termination of a maneuver coordination session.
 No container-specific fields are required beyond the common header fields.

 ---